mihir02rAut/mihir02rAut/README.md

 - 👨‍💻 All of my projects are available at [Check out my GitHub repositories here.]

-- 📝 I write articles on [Cybersecurity topics, including network security and ethical hacking on my [Medium](https://medium.com/@mihirraut2002).](Cybersecurity topics, including network security and ethical hacking on my [Medium](https://medium.com/@mihirraut2002).)
+- 📝 I write articles on [Cybersecurity topics, including network security and ethical hacking on my [Medium](https://medium.com/@mihirraut2002).]

 - 💬 Ask me about **Networking fundamentals, including TCP/IP layers and routing protocols.
 Basic and intermediate cybersecurity concepts.
 Network security best practices and configuration.
   - Ethical hacking tools and techniques.